-Dr. Shilpa Constantinides (BS, MPH, PhD) is a Research Associate in the Department of Health Promotion, Education, and Behavior at the University of South Carolina, Arnold School of Public Health, whose research focuses on the food and nutrition policy in low- and middle-income countries and the double burden of malnutrition in India.
+Dr. Shilpa Constantinides (BS, MPH, PhD) is a Research Associate in the Department of Health Promotion, Education, and Behavior at the University of South Carolina, Arnold School of Public Health.
+Her research focuses on food and nutrition policy in low- and middle-income countries and the double burden of malnutrition in India.
 She has experience in applying evaluation and research methodologies as a William J. Clinton Fellow for Service through the American India Foundation, and as a research assistant and educator on nutrition projects in the United States and India.
 She currently works with the Drivers of Food Choice Program to support and facilitate ongoing efforts to synthesize and disseminate learnings from across Drivers of Food Choice projects in diverse low- and middle-income countries and is a co-lead on research investigating the intersection between the food environment and food choice in these settings.

 Krystal Rampalli, MPH